705. Assessment of Complaints, Deviations, Noncompliance, and Problems

 Determination of Minor Noncompliance

-If the initial assessment or investigation indicates the situation involves minor noncompliance, the matter may be resolved by the RIO Director or IRB Chair.
+If the initial assessment or investigation indicates the situation involves minor noncompliance, the matter may be resolved by the RI Director or IRB Chair.
 See noncompliance policy for details.

 Determination of Potential Serious or Continuing Noncompliance